sifteo/thundercracker/docs/doxygen/src/scripting.md

 4           | refPixel  | Reference pixel from the provided PNG, after conversion to 16-bit RGB565 format
 5           | errValue  | The actual error value for this pixel (greater than _tolerance_)

+### Cube(N):getNeighborID()

+Returns the low-level _neighbor ID_ for a cube.
+This is the 8-bit number used internally to identify a cube to its neighbors.
+The low 5 bits of this number will match the cube's CubeID in userspace.
+(The top three bits are reserved.)
+It will be zero if the cube is not sending any neighbor signal.

 ### Cube(N):xbPoke( _address_, _byte_ )

 Write one byte to the cube's Video RAM, at the specified byte address.
 Byte addresses must be in the range [0, 1023].
 Out-of-range addresses will wrap around.